-The Board of Directors held four formal meetings during 2010, and one meeting to date in 2011.
-All of the directors attended all meetings during their respective incumbencies.
-The independent outside directors also met without executive management four times during 2010, and once to date in 2011.
+The Board of Directors held three formal meetings during 2015, and one meeting to date in 2016.
+The independent directors also met informally with the CEO during the year.
+All of the directors attended all applicable meetings during their respective incumbencies.
+The independent outside directors also met without executive management three times during 2015, and once to date in 2016.

 The Company has Executive, Audit, Governance and Nominating and Compensation and Benefits Committees.
 The current members of the Company's committees are identified in the preceding Security Ownership table.
-The written committee charters, composition, schedule of meetings and attendance are available for public review at www.utahmed.com/governance.
+In May 2014, the Board of Directors revised and readopted its standing committee charters.
+The written committee charters, composition, schedule of meetings and attendance are available for public review at www.utahmed.com/governance.htm.

-The Executive Committee held about three informal meetings per month during 2010 and to date in 2011.
-Any formal actions taken on of behalf of the Board of Directors by the Executive Committee are subsequently presented to the full board in its next regularly scheduled meeting.
+During 2015 and to-date in 2016, the Executive Committee has held about one informal meeting per month.
+Any formal actions taken on of behalf of the Board of Directors by the Executive Committee were subsequently presented to the full board for ratification.

-The Audit Committee formally met four times during 2010 and once to date in 2011 to review the quarterly financial reports, periodic independent accounting reviews and financial and internal control audits by Jones Simkins, P.C., UTMD's independent auditor.
+The Audit Committee formally met four times during 2015 and once to date in 2016 to review the quarterly financial reports, periodic independent accounting reviews and financial and internal control audits by UTMD's independent audit firms.
 The Audit Committee selects the Company's independent accountants, approves the scope of audit and related fees and reviews financial reports, audit results, internal accounting procedures, internal controls and other programs to comply with applicable requirements relating to financial accountability.
+The Audit Committee Chairman on behalf of the Audit Committee reviewed and selected independent auditors for the UK, Ireland and Australia subsidiaries' financial audits and tax returns.

-The Governance and Nominating Committee met formally four times during 2010, and once to date in 2011.
+The Governance and Nominating Committee met formally three times during 2015, and once to date in 2016.
 The Governance and Nominating Committee, which is comprised of the independent members of the Board of Directors, takes the lead in developing and implementing policies that are intended to ensure that the Board of Directors will be appropriately constituted and organized to meet its fiduciary obligations to the Company and its shareholders, identify individuals qualified to become members of the Board of Directors, and develop and recommend to the Board of Directors a set of corporate governance principles applicable to the Company.
+During its meetings, after receiving the Company's routine compliance reports, the Governance and Nominating Committee reviewed compliance by UTMD and its personnel, including executive officers and directors, with applicable regulatory requirements as well as the Company's own compliance policies, and compared its established policies and procedures for compliance with current applicable laws and regulations, under the guidance of corporate counsel, as needed.

 The Governance and Nominating Committee will consider nominees recommended by shareholders.
 In accordance with the Company's Bylaws, shareholders' nominations for election as directors must be submitted in writing to the Company at its principal offices not less than 30 days prior to the Annual Meeting at which the election is to be held (or if less than 40 days' notice of the date of the Annual Meeting is given or made to shareholders, not later than the tenth day following the date on which the notice of the Annual Meeting was mailed).